nuxt/awesome/README.md

  - [Cambridge Epigenetix](https://cambridge-epigenetix.com/) - Cambridge Epigenetix is pioneering the development and application of novel epigenetics-based diagnostics and therapeutics that will revolutionise the way we detect and treat disease.
  - [Developmint.de](https://developmint.de/?ref=awesome-nuxt) - Company page built with NuxtJS and TailwindCSS, including i18n, meta/og-tags and more!
  - [Maestromusic.today](https://maestromusic.today) - Classical music platform built with NuxtJS and WordPress REST API.
- - [Path to Product](https://www.pathtoproduct.com) - Product management job board built with Nuxt, Rails API, and deployed to Netlify
+ - [Path to Product](https://www.pathtoproduct.com) - Product management job board built with Nuxt, Rails API, and deployed to Netlify.

 ### Tutorials